 Code intelligence¶

-process() runs built-in tree-sitter queries against a file and returns structured data: the functions and classes defined in it, what it imports, its docstrings, comments, and more.
-You configure what to extract; the library handles the queries.
+process() parses a file and walks the AST to return structured data: the functions and classes defined in it, what it imports, its docstrings, comments, and more.
+You configure what to extract; the Rust core handles the manual extraction.
+It does not expose a built-in arbitrary query execution API.

 Here's what a typical result looks like: